kkruel8100/ai-case-study/README.md

 #### Advice

+[Investopedia](https://www.investopedia.com/wealthfront-vs-betterment-4587963) compares Betterment versus Wealthfront.
+While Wealthfront does receive the overall winning endorsement, the comparisons are very close, and in certain cases, Betterment is recommended over Wealthfront.
 One key advantage of Betterment over Wealthfront is customer service.
 To be more competitive, Wealthfront should create a online chatbot to service clients, as well as expanding access to live advisors.

-Custodial accounts and mutual funds are services missing from the robo advisory companies.
+Investopedia identified custodial accounts and mutual funds as services missing from the robo-advisory companies.
 Adding these types of accounts would give a competitive advantage.

 #### Benefits

 Ultimately acquiring and maintaining customers revolves around the customer experience.
 Individuals have come to expect certain features, such as chatbots to solve questions.
 When the emphasis is on a digital experience and low to no human supervision, it is important to maximize a customer's access to tools and information that will help faciliate decision making as well as improve customer's confidence in their investment advisor of choice.

+By combining an online chatbox and access to additional investment options, Wealthfront has the potential to become the clear leader in the robo-advisory field and gain a leading competitive advantage.

 #### Possible Technlogies: